nelson-lang/nelson-gitbook/markdown/en/engine/isquietmode.md

 ## Description

 <p>
-            <b>isquietmode</b> returns a logical 1 if Nelson started with --quiet option and a logical 0 otherwise.</p>
+            isquietmode returns a logical 1 if Nelson started with --quiet option and a logical 0 otherwise.</p>

 ## Example